Repotting your beloved plant can be daunting if you’ve never done it before, but don’t worry! It’s easy to do and totally harmless!

 Or really just the distance from your plant to the end of its roots, if you imagine it sitting at the surface.
 It’s important to bury the roots well, both for support and maximum intake.
 Don’t make the mistake of layering the bottom of the pot with gravel, it is harmful!

 5. Fill the remainder with soil.

 Is there anything we missed?
-Do you have tips?
+Do you have more tips of how to repot succulents?
 Tell us in the comments!